zixlin7/aws-toolkit-visual-studio/CONTRIBUTING.md

 #### Visual Studio

-- Open `/solutions/AWSVisualStudioToolkit.sln` in VS 2017 or 2019
+- Open the Toolkit solution in Visual Studio
+  - The main solution is `/solutions/AWSVisualStudioToolkit.sln`.
+This contains projects and tests for all supported major versions of Visual Studio.
+  - If you are primarily developing in one version of Visual Studio, you can load a [filtered solution](https://docs.microsoft.com/en-us/visualstudio/ide/filtered-solutions) instead.
+Look for the `.slnf` files in [solutions](./solutions/)
-- Locate the project **AWSToolkitPackage**
+- Locate the project **AWSToolkitPackage** (**AWSToolkitPackage.v17** for VS 2022)
   - Right click -> Set as StartUp Project
 - You can now debug the toolkit